EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About</font></b></summary>

-Im a German Junior Translator.
+I'm a German Junior Translator.
 I love cats, anime, and sometimes being alone.
 I like to learn a bit of everything, piano, (very little) Japanese, and programming in C#
 </details>

 ---